filipsPL/autowx2/README.md

 ### autowx2_conf.py

-The config file of the main program.
+The config file of the main program, may be used also by the decoding modules.
+It is used by te *noaa* module.

 **satellitesData** - the dictionary (in the python style) of satellites to be observed and processed (eg., weather satellites) OR fixed times for recordings (eg., listening to the WeatherFax transmissions).
 - for the *satellites*, three values must be set: